 What Causes Alcoholism?

 If you’re binging or misusing alcohol, it may be to cope with depression or anxiety or tune out reality.
-Many heavy drinkers have trouble stopping when they’re treating alcohol as medication or escapism.
+Many heavy drinkers have trouble stopping when they treat alcohol as medication or escapism.

-If your relationship with alcohol is beyond binging and misusing the substance, and you have developed a dependence on it, you may have trouble stopping because addiction has formed.
+If your relationship with alcohol is beyond binging and misusing the substance, and you've developed a dependence, you may have trouble stopping because addiction has formed.

-- Changes in brain chemistry (such as what happens with the neurotransmitter dopamine)
+- Changes in brain chemistry (such as what happens with dopamine)

 - Environmental influences (peer pressure and growing up in an alcoholic home)

-- Genetics (people with a family history of alcoholism has a higher risk of becoming alcoholics themselves)
+- Genetics (people with a family history of alcoholism have a higher risk of becoming alcoholics themselves)

-- Presence of withdrawal symptoms (experiencing withdrawal symptoms forces a person to continue drinking to avoid the unpleasant effects, even if they want to stop drinking)
+- Presence of withdrawal symptoms (withdrawal symptoms often make people continue drinking to avoid the unpleasant effects, even if they want to stop drinking)

 - State of mental health (people who are depressed and anxious are more likely to continue drinking alcohol)